Dream Empty Nester Retirement House Plans & Designs

-If you’re an empty nester, that means the kids have moved out and it’s just you or you and your partner left to live life as you please… THANK GOODNESS!
+If you’re looking for an empty nest house plan (also called a retirement house plan), that probably means the kids have moved out and it’s just you or you and your partner left to live life as you please… THANK GOODNESS!
 What’s more, congratulations--you’ve just survived 18 years of tantrums, homework, spilled drinks, and never-ending flu seasons.
 Peace, relaxation, and sanity have returned, at last!

 When it comes to affordability, we recommend purchasing a cost to build report for the home plan you intend to buy, assuming you're not sure or concerned as to what the final price tag of the building project is going to be.
 Note that the price of a cost to build report is nominal.
 Furthermore, if you pay for a cost to build report for House Plan X now, and then decide to buy House Plan X next week, month (etc), the cost to build fee will be deducted from the price of the corresponding plan.
 To purchase a cost to build report, simply visit the plan detail page of the design you’re interested in.
 Click the blue Get Cost-to-Build Report button and follow the instructions from there.
 You can also call us at 1-800-447-0027.
 We’re here to help!